 We offer ground burial spaces and mausoleum spaces for both caskets and cremations.
 Our new monument area, The Garden of Faith, has almost one thousand spaces available for upright granite monuments.
 We have been told that this garden is an answer to prayer as there are those who have wanted to be buried at Rose Hill but weren't going to because they wanted a "traditional" headstone.
-Now that option is available and a dozen families have already purchased their plots.
-Of course, we still have hundreds of spaces available for ground burial in the other areas of the cemetery: the gardens of Devotion, Christus, Gethsemane, Good Shepherd, Last Supper, and Prayer.
+Now that option is available and over two dozen families have already purchased their final resting places.
+Of course, we still have hundreds of spaces available for ground burial in the other areas of the cemetery as well: the gardens of Devotion, Christus, Gethsemane, Good Shepherd, Last Supper, and Prayer.

 Memorials not only mark the graves of our loved ones and ourselves, they are a way of honoring a life and invoking powerful memories.
 At Rose Hill, we offer the finest quality bronze and granite memorials available and our knowledgeable staff is always available to assist with selection, personalization, and ordering exactly what our customers want and need.
 One benefit of purchasing your memorial from Rose Hill is that all costs are included in the prices we quote.
 Outside purchases are an option, but additional costs for installation, perpetual care, and death date scrolls will be added to the price you pay other memorial dealers.
 Considering that we are the ones who will install and maintain your memorial, as well as offer the best options around, it makes good sense to order from us!

-Other merchandise we offer for sale are silk flowers for vases (with the patented stay-in-the-vase design only available through cemeteries), solar crosses (all white, or with an imprinted American flag design), solar angels, comfort crosses and comfort angels made of stone from the Holy Land, and small American flags in 3 different sizes.
+Other merchandise we offer for sale are silk flowers for vases (with the patented stay-in-the-vase design only available through cemeteries) and saddles for granite monuments, solar crosses (all white, or with an imprinted American flag design), solar angels, comfort crosses and comfort angels made of stone from the Holy Land, and small American flags in 3 different sizes.
 Our flower placement program guarantees that your loved ones will have flowers on their graves when you are not available to place them yourself.
 Call for more information.

 Rose Hill Memorial Gardens, Inc. was founded in 1955 by National Cemetery Corporation.
 In 1959, it was purchased by Leighton and Johnnie Hickerson Keele and Charles E. and Vera J. Parks.
 Although equal partners, it was mutually decided that Charles would serve as President and Leighton would serve as Vice President of the corporation.
 In reality, both men invested their lives into the cemetery and it became as much a part of their families as any other member.